-This is not an itinerary comprised of the latest openings that might close in a year – some of the restaurants and cafes have been around for decades, the sights for centuries, and the experiences for many years, all tried and tested – but it is an itinerary that will give you a taste of this wonderful but at times infuriating city.
+This is not necessarily an itinerary comprised of the latest Hanoi openings that might close in a year – although I do update it after each Vietnam trip and it currently includes a couple of new spots – but some of the restaurants and cafes have been around for decades, the sights for centuries, and the experiences for many years, all tried and tested.
+But it is a Hanoi itinerary that will give you a taste of this wonderful but at times infuriating city.

 Here’s how we like to spend a weekend in Hanoi and how you can make the most of two days.